JackieMaw/DevOps-Course-Starter/README.md

 ## Setting up the Tests

-You need to install Mozilla Firefox and Gecko Driver.
+You need to install Mozilla Firefox and download geckodriver.exe.
-You need to add the geckodriver.exe to your system path.
+You need to copy geckodriver.exe into the root of your project and add the geckodriver.exe to your system path.

 ## Running the Tests